I often hear my students or the seamstresses around me say:

 7. Regularly clean your serger with a brush to remove all the dust that clogs the mechanisms.

-Sew your first tee-shirt
+Sew your first t-shirt

-The steps of realization
+The steps to complete

 4. Assemble the neckline with the overlocker (you can baste this step for more precision)